 Q: What should I do to prepare for the Putnam Exam?

-A: Old exams and answers to old exams are available at an
+A: Old exams and answers to old exams have been archived

 seem to be the committee's favorite source for problems.